alilotfi23/PgAutoBackup/README.md

-Here's a professional README for your PostgreSQL backup script:

----

 # PostgreSQL Backup Script

 This script automates daily and weekly backups of a PostgreSQL database, with options for logging, directory management, and error handling.
 The script is intended to be run on a Linux server where PostgreSQL is installed and accessible.